yujiri8/yujiri.xyz/software/tests.md

 Pragmatically, maybe so, but that's not an argument for _why those developers are **right** to be dismissive_ (though to be fair, I'm not saying it was meant to be).

 So, testing advocates: do you think it's possible that tests are *just a little bit* overrated?

+Update: some time after writing this, I found the paper [Why Most Unit Testing is Waste](https://rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf) by James Coplien.
+It's a lot longer, but he makes excellent points.